nemoNehaM/mindmentors/README.md

 The primary expense for implementing the proposed solution will be the AI cameras to be installed in the classrooms.
 The cost of basic AI-enabled cameras in India typically ranges from 10,000 to 30,000 INR per camera.
 However, for a more extensive setup with advanced features and higher capabilities, the cost per camera can be in the range of 50,000 to 1,00,000 INR or more.

-# How to Run the code:
+# Instructions To Run The Code:

-Download the entire folder as Zip file
+1. Download the entire folder as a Zip file.
-Move the .ipynb_checkpoints into Facial-Emotion-Recognition folder Run the folder using ONE API's Jupyter Notebook
+2. Move the `.ipynb_checkpoints` directory into the `Facial-Emotion-Recognition` folder.
+3. Run the code using ONE API's Jupyter Notebook.
-Select Tensor Flow toolkit to run the code.
+4. Select the Tensor Flow toolkit to execute the code.

-#Happy Learnings😃
+**Happy Learnings!** 😃

+---

+Feel free to use this in your GitHub README.
+Let me know if you need any further assistance!